chplushsieh/better-md-import/README.md

 ### Solution
 I wrote this script to fix the first three issues listed above, so that I can spend less time fixing it manually.
-(It may help with importing into other note taking software as well. ) This script does not fix all the issues, and you will still need to manually fix some remaining issues.
+This script does not fix all the issues, and you will still need to manually fix some remaining issues.

-### Installation
-Install Python 3.

 ### Usage
 1. Export a Dropbox Paper document as .md file.
 Let's say it's named `Paper_Note.md`.